The Multifile input method

 The idea is that a filename like /home/jim/files/DogBiscuitLWAC02Fish.jpg

-being stored as lens
+being stored as pos

 Named matches and how they are used